 Ensure that you are in a very clean room.
 Vacuum the room and wait for some time, so that the particles in the air will settle down.

 Close and seal up all windows and doors.
-You don’t want possible contaimination to enter through any medium.
+You don’t want dirt to enter through any medium.

 Fifth Step: Transfer the bulk substrate into the tub and inoculate it

 The amount of spawn and bulk substrate to use depends on the size of the tub you have with you.
 The substrate should be about three to five inches high in the tub.
-A 2-pound colonized bag should be able to inoculate one or two moderately sized tubs.
+A 3-pound injection port bag should be able to inoculate one or two moderately sized tubs.

 Ensure that the bulk substrate at field capacity.
 Repeat the test you carried out earlier and check the moisture content of the substrate.
 If a handful of substrate can’t yield one or two drops of water, then you can add a little sterilized water to the mixture as you fill the tub.